Privacy Policy

 | Application logs | ~/Library/Application Support/WolfWave/Logs/ | Settings → Advanced → Clear Logs |

-| Listening history (opt-in) | ~/Library/Application Support/WolfWave/History/plays.ndjson | Settings → History & Stats → Clear History (retention window also enforced automatically) |
+| Listening history (opt-in) | ~/Library/Application Support/WolfWave/History/plays.ndjson | Settings → History & Stats → Clear History (retention window is also enforced on its own) |

 | Song request blocklist | UserDefaults | Settings → Song Requests → Blocklist → Clear All (or per-entry remove) |